Easy read information about giving feedback is also available.

 What will we do with your feedback?

-- feedback is monitored by the Trust senior managers on a monthly basis to identify trends and initiate improvements where required
+- Feedback is monitored by senior managers on a monthly basis to identify trends and initiate improvements where required

-- any negative feedback received is used to drive actions to improve and maintain good services.
+- Negative feedback is used to drive actions to improve and maintain good services.